 Or, you can swipe through this Web Stories version.

 When the pandemic forced me to start working out at home, I knew I needed to get creative with my limited amount of space.
 I bought myself the basics, like a squat rack, bench, etc, but one thing I really missed from my commercial gym was leg extensions.

 I wasn’t sure if purchasing a leg extension machine would be a silly purchase, but I pulled the trigger on it, and I am SO glad that I did.

-It turns out that if you’re a little bit creative, a leg extension machine can become an incredibly versatile piece of equipment.
+It turns out that if you’re a little bit creative, a seated / can become an incredibly versatile piece of equipment.